the-teachingRSE-project/competencies/competencies.md

 The target audience for such a master's programme would be students holding a bachelor's degree from a domain science, which we will call "home domain" in the following.
-There is explicitly no restriction on the candidates' home domain: it may be from the STEM disciplines, life sciences, humanities or social sciences.
+There is explicitly no restriction on the candidates' home domain: it may be from the \ac{STEM} disciplines, life sciences, humanities or social sciences.
 Candidates with a bachelor's degree in computer science are also explicitly included, although we acknowledge that their master's programme should include adaptations to make their interaction effective with other domain scientists.